AbhishekSinghPursuit/audio-to-text-flask-app/README.md

 2. **Upload an audio file:**
     - Click `Choose audio file` and select your file.
+    - Select your `desired language` from the dropdown menu.
     - Click `Translate` to transcribe the audio.
     - The transcription will appear below, and you can play back the audio.

+---

+## Language Support

+The app supports transcription in 90+ languages.
+Simply select your preferred language from the dropdown before uploading your audio file.
+Some supported languages include: English, Hindi, Spanish, French, German, Chinese, Russian, Japanese, Arabic, and many more.

 ---